mschl0ss/laudable/wiki/notes.md

 .

-### How much home page stuff to do?

-.

-### When to implement footer?

-.

-### ActiveStorage
-Since it's part of my bonus MVPs, how much do I need to engage with it?
-How do I get images for books?

-.

 ### Selecting books by criteria logic: Selectors in Frontend or Customize JSON views?
 maybe do in a selector?  maybe easier to do in backend because I'll have access to rails methods?

-.

-### shopping cart implementation?
-Can we walk through the high level strategy?

 .